-- Supporting disabled and terminally ill children in southern Africa
+- Supporting disabled and terminally ill children globally (Currently in Africa and South America)

 In order to address the concerns of a rapidly changing world, in 2008 Make-A-Difference was re-chartered and renamed the Templer Foundation and began an evolution to respond to ever increasing and demanding need.
 To do this, a new board agreed to assume responsibility for ensuring that the spirit of Make-A-Difference would continue and that the Templer Foundation would be able to respond to those in need; filling in the gaps as we find them so that people can live with dignity.

 - 2013/2014 – Currently being re-designed.
 Project XI: the Templer Foundation worked with active military and veteran leadership; designing and (in some instances) delivering programs in support of optimizing performance between combat deployments and/or service members reintegration with families, communities, society at large.
 (Note: Paul Templer invested in NEXT Ltd., a Canadian enterprise at the forefront of leveraging applied neuroplasticity and epigenetics for the betterment of society – their groundbreaking work with teenage/childhood depression, suicide and PTSD is extremely relevant re: a number of Templer Foundation initiatives.)